-When a man is attracted by a woman, the first thing he does is looking at her intently.
+When a man is attracted to a woman, the first thing he does is looking at her intently.
 His eyes are captured, and he cannot take them away from her.
-The woman may respond by ignoring the man if she doesn’t want to encourage him, or looking directly into his eyes if she too is interested.
+The woman may respond by ignoring him if she doesn’t want to encourage the man, or looking back directly into his eyes if she too is interested.
 The encouraged man then may wink or nod at her with intent to approach her, or he may move his eyes away from her if he decides not to pursue.
 This game between men and women is played everyday, everywhere.

 In the milongas of Buenos Aires, this is also the game men and women play.
 A man looks around the dance hall to search for a partner.
 If he finds a woman he likes to dance with, he stares at her.
 The woman, who is also looking for a partner, will soon notice him.
 If she doesn’t want to dance with him, she turns her eyes away.
 If she wants to dance with him, she fixes her eyes at him and waits for him to invite her.
 He does so by nodding his head at her, and she responds with a nod of her head to accept his invitation.
 All these are done remotely without any verbal exchange.

 This way of inviting a woman to dance is called cabeceo.
-Cabeceo becomes a part of Argentine tango culture mainly because tango is a sensual and intimate experience.
+Cabeceo becomes a part of the tango culture mainly because tango is a very sensual and intimate experience.
 Argentine tango is danced in a close embrace with considerable bodily contact between a man and a woman.
 For a woman to involve in such an intimate activity with a man, she must first have a desire and agree to do so.
 Otherwise, even if she reluctantly accepts the dance, she will be reserved, cold and dry.
 She will not completely surrender herself to him and dance with passion and feelings.
-That is why cabeceo is deemed a necessary custom of tango in Argentina.
+That is why cabeceo is regarded as a necessary custom in the milongas of Buenos Aires.
 A milonguero will not dance with a woman unless she shows a clear desire to dance with him - by looking into his eyes and responding to his cabeceo with a nod and smile.